Chart Color Schemes

 Educational attainment in Hoxton Park - Carnes Hill - Horningsea Park aligns closely with national averages, showing typical qualification patterns and performance metrics

-Six schools operate in Hoxton Park - Carnes Hill - Horningsea Park, educating approximately 4,011 students.
-The area's ICSEA score is 1015, indicating balanced educational opportunities.
-It has three primary, two secondary, and one K-12 school.
-School capacity exceeds residential needs at 28.6 places per 100 residents compared to the regional average of 19.2, suggesting the area serves as an educational hub for the broader region.
+Six schools operate within Hoxton Park - Carnes Hill - Horningsea Park, educating approximately 4,011 students.
+These schools have typical Australian school conditions (ICSEA: 1015) with balanced educational opportunities, including 3 primary, 2 secondary, and 1 K-12 school.
+School capacity exceeds residential needs at 28.6 places per 100 residents compared to the regional average of 19.1, indicating the area serves as an educational center for the broader region.
+Note: where schools show 'n/a' for enrolments, please refer to the parent campus.

 Frequently Asked Questions - Education